Effective approach to lepton observables: the seesaw case: Effective field theory for the seesaw

 The term $C_{e\gamma}^{\rm EW-h}$ is generated by two diagrams, shown in Fig.~\ref{chlMW}, which correspond to the one-loop matching of $Q_{Hl}^{(3)}$ onto $Q_{e\gamma}$.
 They are finite (no renormalisation-scale dependence) and induce a contribution

 This is comparable to the contribution of one-loop matching at the sterile-neutrino mass scale $M$, given in Eq.~(\ref{EFTloopM}).
 Adding them we obtain

 which corresponds to the total contribution of the heavy neutrino mass eigenstates to the electromagnetic dipole.
+We checked that our result matches (and generalises) the calculation of the heavy-neutrino contribution to $\ell_\alpha \to \ell_\beta \gamma$ in \cite{Cheng:1980tp,Altarelli:1977zq}, up to corrections suppressed by additional powers of the active-sterile mixing, which correspond to EFT operators with dim~$>6$.

 The term $C_{e\gamma}^{\rm EW-l}$ corresponds to the contribution of light neutrino mass eigenstates.
 In our EFT approach we find that, in the 't Hooft-Feynman gauge, it is generated by the four diagrams displayed in Fig.~\ref{DipoleMW}, which involve two insertions of the Weinberg operator $Q_W$.
 The diagrams are finite and the result of the matching is

 where in the last equality we used $C^W v^2/\Lambda \simeq m_\nu = U^* diag(m_1,m_2,m_3) U^\dag$.
 Higher order corrections to the neutrino masses and to the PMNS matrix, $U$, are discussed in appendix \ref{sec:ass}.
 The EFT result of \eq{cegMatchMw} allows us to reproduce, in particular, the result of the classical computation of the $\mu \to e \gamma$ decay width, in the SM augmented with light, massive neutrinos \cite{Petcov:1976ff,Marciano:1977wx,Lee:1977tib,Cheng:1976uq} (presented in full detail e.g. in \cite{Cheng:1985bj}).